samirshivji/Robot-Preformance-Dash/README.md

 ### Uptime vs Error Count

-> _Describe what the scatter plot revealed about the relationship between uptime and errors.
-Did robots with longer runtimes tend to produce more errors?
-Was the correlation strong or weak?
-Did certain robots cluster differently?_

 **Findings:**
 In my "Uptime vs Error Count" graph, I plotted every error and where it was in terms of uptime in respect to each robot.
 From this graph I was able to see a slight increase in errors towards the higher uptime values.
 This is consistent with my fidings on how when uptime increases, error counts increase.
 One thing that this could indicate is that as uptime increases, battery life decreases and posssible leads to higher error counts.
 ---

 ### Average Uptime vs Average Errors

-> _Describe what this chart showed when looking at per-robot averages.
-Did robots with consistently high average uptime also have the highest average error counts?
-Were any robots high uptime but low error — and what might explain that?_

 **Findings:**
 This graph was interesting.
 As I looked it over, I found that as uptime increased, the error counts seems to stay consitent throughout.
 Within the graph I was able to see that towards the mid ranges of uptime, there seems to be more total errors logged which could indicate failures in battery life or uptime complications.